 U.S. President To Mark Bastille Day In Paris

-U.S. President Donald Trump and first lady Melania Trump are scheduled to leave Washington for a two-day visit to France.
+U.S. President Donald Trump and First Lady Melania Trump left Washington on July 12 for a two-day visit to France.

 The Trumps will arrive in France early on July 13 and participate in Bastille Day celebrations in Paris the following day, the White House said on July 12.